How to'sArrow

 Step 2: Connect sales and delivery at the source

-The magic happens when your systems talk to one another.
-Choose tools that integrate your CRM (eg. HubSpot, Salesforce, or Pipedrive or Magnetic's built-in CRM) with your project management tool.
-When a deal moves to “Closed”, the project should spring to life automatically, with deal data mapped straight into the project workspace - project name, client info, scope and tasks - with less manual effort
+When a deal moves to “Closed”, the project should auto-generate with deal data mapped directly into the project workspace - project name, client info, scope and tasks - with zero manual effort

 Insight